-Students earn the bachelor of fine arts in jazz and contemporary music.
-Another option is the BA/BFA program, a five-year dual-degree track leading to a BA in Liberal Arts and a BFA in Jazz Performance.
+Students earn a Bachelor of Fine Arts in Jazz and Contemporary Music.
+Some opt to pursue our BA/BFA program, a five-year dual-degree track leading to a BA in Liberal Arts field and a BFA in Jazz Performance.

 Faculty, students, and affiliated artists appear weekly on stages and in clubs in and around New York City.
 Student performances, numbering more than 150 each year, include appearances at noted NYC music venues such as the Highline Ballroom and Dizzy’s Club Coca-Cola.